mrlongsword/Wefir-webshell/README.md

-# Wefir-webshell
+# Wefir's webshell
-Wefir's webshell : a custom webshell client
+A custom webshell client written in python.
+Inspired by <a href="https://github.com/flozz/p0wny-shell">P0wny-shell</a> and <a href="https://github.com/epinna/weevely3">weevely</a>